3 Reasons Why Dollar-Cost Averaging is a Smart Investment Strategy April 8, 2021

 You then choose your preferred frequency.
 This can be Daily, Weekly, Monthly or Quarterly, depending on your needs.
 The plan also allows you to set Start and End dates for your investments.

-Investors can also take advantage of POEMS’ current Cash Plus Account promotions on top of setting up their Recurring Plans.
-This account can potentially minimise your costs and maximise the value of your investments.
-Here’s how.
+Investors can take advantage of no minimum commission for Cash Plus Account on top of setting up their Recurring Plans.
+This account can minimise your costs by paying commission based on size of your investment and maximise the value of your investments.

 About the author